dotnet/android/Documentation/guides/BuildProcess.md

 The [Signing Properties](#Signing_Properties) are also relevant when packaging Release applications.

+-   **AndroidApkSignerAdditionalArguments** &ndash; A string property which allows the developer to provide additional arguments to the `apksigner` tool.

+    Added in Xamarin.Android 8.2.

 -   **AndroidApkSigningAlgorithm** &ndash; A string value which specifies the signing algorithm to use with `jarsigner -sigalg`.